oracle-livelabs/oci-migration/ecc-developer-hol/query/prepare-and-setup/prepare-and-setup.md

   ![Use fixed shapes](../images/fixed-shape.png " ")

 7. For this section we will provision a new VCN with all the appropriate ingress and egress rules needed to run this workshop.
-If you already have a VCN, make sure it has all of the correct ingress and egress rules and skip to the next section.
     - **Use Existing VCN?:** Accept the default by leaving this unchecked.
 This will create a **new VCN**.

 8. Click **Next**.